Binding decimal numbers using the oninput event in Blazor

 }

-This code works pretty well.
-However, there are a few things that don't work correctly.
+This code works reasonably well, but there are edge cases that break it.
 For example, you cannot enter a value such as "0.01".
-As soon as you enter "0.0", the value is parsed (0f) and set to model.Value.
-Then Blazor re-renders the component, so it set the input value to 0f.ToString() which is "0".
-Thus, when you enter "0.0" the text is reset to "0".
-You can see the result in the following video:
+As soon as you type "0.0", the value is parsed (0f) and assigned to model.Value.
+Blazor then re-renders the component and sets the input value to 0f.ToString(), which is "0".
+As a result, "0.0" is immediately reset to "0".
+You can see this behavior in the following video:

 ⇒ This solution doesn't work for my needs